-Uncertainty in the timing of volcanic events in ice core records arises from uncertainties in the annual-layer interpretation when establishing the layer counted chronologies.
-Absolute age uncertainties in the ice core records used in eVolv2k are believed to be on average better than $\pm 2$ years during the past 1500 years and better than $\pm 5$ years some
+Uncertainty in the timing of volcanic events in ice core records arises from uncertainties in the annual-layer interpretation

-2500 years ago based on comparison to well-dated tree ring records (Adolphi and Muscheler, 2016; Sigl et al., 2015, 2016).

-Since the composites for Greenland (in general) and Antarctica (prior to the Common Era) are based on a few ice cores only, we explore in the following how well large-scale sulfate flux over Greenland and Antarctica is reproduced in individual records or pairs of ice core records.
-For this we use 48 events that are common to all three ice core records in Greenland and 48 events that are recorded in at least 10 ice core records from Antarctica.
-In both cases, this threshold is more or less equivalent to eruptions with more than 6-7 kg km-2 of average sulfate flux (Fig. S4).

-For Antarctica, individual ice core records such as B40 $(R^2 = 0.88)$ and WDC $(R^2 = 0.91)$ are strongly correlated with the ice-sheet-wide flux values based on a large number $(N \ge 10)$ of individual ice cores (Fig. S4).
-A composite of only the B40 and WDC records - which is the sample used here prior to the Common Era in Antarctica - produces quite reasonable agreement with the full Antarctic composite for the 48 common events, with a correlation of $R^2 = 0.93$ .
-Similarly, for Greenland, a composite of NEEM and GISP2 shows close correlation ( $R^2 = 0.98$ ) with the three-ice-core Greenland composite, and correlations of single ice core values vs. the full composite are only slightly smaller, with GISP2 ( $R^2 = 0.76$ ) showing the weakest agreement with the overall composite and NGRIP ( $R^2 = 0.89$ ) having the highest correlation.
-The high level of correlation - especially over Antarctica where a large number of individual records contributes to the composite - indicates that the lack of replication of the Tambora signal observed at Dome C (Gautier et al., 2016) is most likely a phenomenon specific to the wind-exposed Antarctic plateau and that, in general, individual ice core records are able to capture a large portion of the large-scale sulfate flux.
-In other words, the strong correlations between ice sheet composites and the single-site records support the idea that valuable information on largescale sulfate flux and therefore stratospheric aerosol burdens can be extracted even from a small number of ice cores from well-placed sites.

-Uncertainties in the Antarctic composite sulfate fluxes in AVS-2k are taken as reported by Sigl et al. (2015).
+- 15 when establishing the layer counted chronologies.
+Absolute age uncertainties in the ice core records used in eVolv2k are believed to be on average better than ±2 years during the past 1,500 years, and better than ±5 years some 2,500 years ago based on comparison to well dated tree-ring records (Adolphi and Muscheler, 2016; Sigl et al., 2016; Sigl et al., 2015).
+Since the composites for Greenland (in general) and Antarctica (prior to the Common Era) are based on a few ice-cores only, - we explore in the following how well large-scale sulphate deposition over Greenland and Antarctica are reproduced in 20 individual records or pairs of ice-core records.
+For this we use 48 events that are common to all three ice-core records in 30 Greenland, and 48 events that are at least recorded in 10 ice-core records from Antarctica.
+In both cases, this threshold is 30 more or less equivalent to eruptions with more than 6-7 kg km-2 average sulphate deposition (Fig. S4). - For Antarctica, individual ice-core records such as B40 (R2=0.88) and WDC (R2=0.91) are strongly correlated with the ice-sheet wide deposition values based on a large number (N≥10) of individual ice cores (Fig. S4).
+A composite of only the B40 & WDC records-which is the sample used here prior to the Common Era in Antarctica-produces quite reasonable agreement with the full Antarctic composite for the 48 common events, with a correlation of R2=0.93.
+Similarly, for Greenland, a composite of NEEM & GISP2 shows close correlation (R2=0.98) with the 3-ice core Greenland composite, and correlations of single ice-core values versus the full composite are only slightly smaller, with GISP2 (R2=0.76) showing the weakest agreement with the overall composite and NGRIP (R2=0.89) having the highest correlation.
+The high level of - 30 correlation especially over Antarctica, where a large number of individual records is contributing to the composite indicates that individual ice-core records are able to capture a large portion of the large-scale sulphate deposition.
+Uncertainties in the Antarctic composite sulphate fluxes in AVS-2k are taken as reported by Sigl et al. (2015).
 From 1-2000 CE, the uncertainty in the Antarctic mean is quantified by the standard error of the mean (SEM) of the individual ice core flux values.
-Typical (root mean square) uncertainties for this period in the Antarctic composites are approximately 13 %.
-Before 1 CE, when only two ice cores are used in the construction of the Antarctic composite, a constant uncertainty value of 26 % is assumed based on regression analysis between AVS-2k (the ice sheet average) and the composite of WDC and B40 over the 1-2000 CE period (see Sigl et al., 2015).
+Typical (root-mean-square) uncertainties for this period in the Antarctic composites are approximately 13%.
+Before 1 CE, when only two ice cores are used in the construction of the Antarctic composite, a constant uncertainty value of 26% is assumed, based on regression analysis between AVS-2k (the ice-sheet average) and single ice-core records (e.g. WDC or B40, see Sigl et al., 2015).